joshuaguerin/Answer-Set-Programming-Algorithms/Grandpa/README.md

 ![Family relationships inferred from the song logic.](images/relationships.png) A larger version of the image can be found in the [images](images/relationships.pdf) directory.

+## Implementational Notes

+In order to have the [print](print/) system work correctly all output is currently enabled.
+If the user wishes to see a binary output based on the problem syntax, the final `#show` can be uncommented, and any other desired predicates can be easily added.